Cosmology with modified continuity equation in asymptotically safe gravity: More choices of cut-off

-In the analysis of the previous section, we had chosen the energy scale as inverse of time.
-However, there can be other possibilities.
-An interesting possibility that was considered in~\cite{Reuter:Jcap} is to take the energy scale as a function of the Hubble parameter instead of cosmological time.
+In the analysis of the previous section, we chose the energy scale to be inversely proportional to time.
+However, there can be other choices.
+An interesting possibility that was considered in~\cite{Bonanno:2007wg} is to take the energy scale as a function of the Hubble parameter instead of cosmological time.
 In this section, we obtain solutions for the scale factor for some power law relations between the energy scale and the Hubble parameter.